SimonHarte/SpartanGrid/README.md

 ## Getting started

-- Integrate responsibly in your project
+- Integrate responsibly in your project with a less compiler
 - adjust `grid-config.less`
 - Use the given classes in your markup or set up responsive layouts as needed